huanhaowu/Paystubs/README.md

-# Paystubs-Assessment
+# Paystubs

 ## Project Overview
-Paystubs-Assessment is a Python-based application designed to process payroll data and generate paystubs.
+Paystubs is a Python-based application designed to process payroll data and generate paystubs.
 This project includes a set of scripts and functionalities to handle payroll calculations, generate PDF paystubs, and send them via email.

 ## Features
 - Process payroll data from CSV files